by Leatrice Evanne Asher

 “A friend is someone who knows the song in your heart and can sing it back to you when you have forgotten the words.” -Anonymous

 All relationships have the potential of being a valuable source of information, not just our friendships.
-This includes people we have the most difficulty with – rocky relationships with our parents (or children), a difficult marriage or partnering, trying coworkers, even outright “enemies” – those who may wish us harm.
+This includes people we have the most difficulty with in our lives – rocky relationships with our parents (or children), a difficult marriage or partnering, trying coworkers, even outright “enemies” – those who may wish us harm.

-When we have a strong negative reaction to another individual we usually associate the reaction with that person.
+When we have a strong adverse reaction to another individual, we usually associate it with that person.
 We could create a laundry list of all the things wrong with that individual.
-Even though many of those things may be true, it still begs the question of why we are so reactive to them.
-If you think it’s only about them, consider the fact that you probably know of – or even personally know – many individuals who may have worse qualities, but to whom you are much less reactive.
+Even though many of those things may be true, it still begs the question – why are we so reactive to them?
+If you think it’s only about them, consider the fact that you probably know of – or even personally know – many individuals who may have worse qualities but to whom you are much less reactive.
 Why is this so?
 Perhaps it is because you are less identified with those to whom you do not have this visceral reaction.

 If you are unhappy about your associations and relationships, the first step is to remind yourself that you attract the exact conditions and people you need for your growth, your particular journey.
 These people are part of your learning environment (as you are part of theirs).
 They have the potential of teaching you about yourself, your projections, your prejudices, your fears – all the thought patterns that make up your relationship to the world “out there.”

-None of this is to say that it is easy to walk away from such a situation, Indeed, toxic relationships of this kind are one of many potential life-circumstances in which we seem to be challenged beyond our capacity.
+None of this is to say that it is easy to walk away from such a situation.
+Indeed, toxic relationships of this kind are one of many potential life-circumstances in which we seem to be challenged beyond our capacity.
 But while such a situation is often very difficult to extricate ourselves from, the universe gives us such experiences precisely because we must go beyond them, ultimately finding clarity and even peace in the midst of them.
 Far from empowering the abuser to continue in their role, such actions on our part are the only way to render the abuser impotent.
 We must ask ourselves what we learn from envisioning ourselves so powerless that we have no choice but to live at the mercy of someone or something else.

-For now, we may have to take this possibility on faith until it becomes progressively more obvious and certain.
+For now, we may have to take this possibility on faith until it becomes progressively more apparent and unquestionable.
 Simply admitting to this possibility is the first step toward expanding our self-perception, and even this small step can be immediately empowering.
 The light of wisdom will fill our dark spaces.
 We might then look back to see if a recurring theme emerges, such as continually gravitating toward possessive and controlling partners – and we might then notice what we are doing to bring these individuals into our lives.
 Often a particular dynamic with a father or mother is the basis for these recurring themes.